Foam Rolling for Plantar Fasciitis: What Actually Helps

 A foam roller is too wide and too soft to get into the arch of your foot effectively.
 You need something small and firm, like the [spikey massage ball from the 321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set).
 The spikes dig into trigger points that a flat roller surface just glides over.

 Place the ball under your arch while seated.
 Apply moderate pressure, enough to feel a deep ache, not sharp pain.
 Roll slowly from heel to the ball of your foot, pausing for 10-15 seconds on any tender spots.
 Do this for 60-90 seconds per foot.
-There's a detailed step-by-step walkthrough if you want to go deeper on technique.
+For a [detailed step-by-step walkthrough](/blog/massage-ball-for-plantar-fasciitis-step-by-step-guide), we have a full guide.

 Tight calves are the silent driver behind most plantar fasciitis cases.
 Your gastrocnemius and soleus muscles connect directly to the Achilles tendon, which connects to the plantar fascia.
 Release the calves, and you take pressure off the foot.